 Protecting Zones, Areas, and Forests are required to complete their own reporting and maintain official incident documentation records.
 However, in order to ensure that all Jurisdictional and Supporting Agencies receive the information necessary to complete their reporting and satisfy their documentation needs, Protecting Zones, Areas, and Forests are responsible to submit a final fire report package to AICC within 10 days after a fire is called out for all fires regardless of jurisdiction.
 AICC is responsible to generate an Individual Fire Report for all DOI/ANCSA Ownership or BLM Support Action fires within State and Forest Service protection.
 In addition, AICC will produce a final fire report package for every fire.

-Within 15 days of a fire being called out, AICC will provide affected Jurisdictional Agencies with an electronic copy of the final fire report package.
-If the Protecting Agency and/or AICC are unable to meet the 15-day deadline, an acceptable date will be negotiated with the Jurisdictional Agency.

 Required elements for final fire report packages are:

 Protecting Agency Fire Reporting Form(s) (DI-1202, FS-5100-29, IFM Fire Report)

-Incident Narrative
+Chronological Incident Narrative, to include any/all significant events

 Dispatch Fire Report (DFR)

-Fire perimeter map indicating point of origin
+Final fire perimeter map indicating estimated point of origin

 Master Title Plat indicating point of origin land ownership (DOF fires completely on state/private land are exempt)

-Negotiated cost apportionment agreement (as applicable)

 Fire Investigation Report (as applicable)

 Trespass Decision Document (as applicable)

+Within 10 days of a fire being called out, Zones/Areas will submit a completed fire report package to AICC.
+Within 15 days of a fire being called out, AICC will provide affected Jurisdictional Agencies with an electronic copy of the final fire report package.
+If the Protecting Agency and/or AICC are unable to meet a deadline, an acceptable date will be negotiated with the Jurisdictional Agency.

+Annual Fire Cost Reporting

+AFS/DNR Interim and Final Incident Cross-billing reports will be made available to all parties to this agreement.
+The USFS and all Jurisdictional parties to the agreement will make annual incident cost data for Alaska incidents available to all parties including:

+Total Agency Charges by Incident

+Recovery costs billed to Protecting Agency by incident

 Photographs

 Each Jurisdictional Agency is responsible for establishing mutually agreed upon photograph protocols and timeframes with Protecting Agencies for sharing photographs.
 IFM may be used to share photographs and documents between agencies.